 COVID-19 has many people feeling stressed, alone, or worried about their health.
-It’s a lot to deal with if you’re trying to stop smoking or stay smokefree if you used to smoke.
+It’s a lot to deal with if you’re trying to stop smoking or stay smokefree if you've already quit.
 But not smoking (or using any tobacco products) is one of the best ways to protect and improve your health.

 It’s Always a Good Time to Quit

 There has never been a better time to quit smoking.
-If you are thinking about or have returned to smoking, recommit to living without cigarettes.
+If you slipped or have returned to smoking, recommit to living without cigarettes.
 Quitting is not easy for most people, but there are things you can do to protect yourself and others during the COVID-19 pandemic:

 - Learn about nicotine withdrawal.
 Common withdrawal symptoms include irritability, poor sleep, difficulty concentrating, or increased appetite.
 Sometimes people report that they feel like they have a cold or mild flu symptoms after they stop smoking.
 Call your doctor if you are concerned that you may have symptoms associated with COVID-19.